Your cookie preferences

 This can be a helpful way to keep your existing home when you buy a new one.
 It’s a fairly niche area of lending, but there are lenders who will set up the entire let-to-buy mortgage package for you, giving you two mortgages with the same lender.
 It’s also possible to take a residential mortgage with one lender and buy-to-let mortgage with another.

-The latter can be beneficial if better current mortgage rates are available using two separate lenders.
-However, due to the complexity of setting up let-to-buy mortgages, and the need to get the timings aligned perfectly, it's recommended to organise this under the guidance of an experienced mortgage broker.
+The latter can be beneficial if better rates are available using two separate lenders.
+However, due to the complexity of setting up let-to-buy mortgages, the guidance of an experienced mortgage broker is often best.

 How does let-to-buy work?